andr-ew/nv/README.md

 `.hz()` : required parameter, frequency in hz

-`.peak()` : required prameter, specifies the peak of an envelope or volume of a sound, peak > 0 starts a sound peak = 0 stops the sound, peak <= -1 kills a sound
+`.peak()` : required prameter, specifies the peak of an envelope or volume of a sound, peak > 0 starts a sound, peak = 0 stops the sound, peak <= -1 kills a sound

 `nv.id(id)` : voice allocator, assigns an id to a free voice & returns the voice if id does not exist, or returns active voice if exists